snoyberg/posa-chapter/warp.md

 Some languages and libraries provided user threads in the past, but they are not commonly used now because they are not lightweight or are not robust.
+(FIXME: #9)
-But in Haskell, most computation is non-destructive.
+In Haskell, most computation is non-destructive.
 This means that almost all functions are thread-safe.
 GHC uses data allocation as a safe point to switch context of user threads.
 Because of functional programming style,